justsml/schema-analyzer/README.md

   "length": { "min": 15, "mean": 19.4, "max": 26, "p25": 15, "p33": 15, "p50": 18, "p66": 23, "p75": 23, "p99": 26 }
 }
 ```

+This is useful for defining strict length limits or minimums, for example as SQL servers often require..

 Range data for a `Date` fields `value`: